-The Company has no greenhouse gas emissions to report from its operations for the year(s) ended 30 September 2019 and 30 September 2018.
+The Company has no greenhouse gas emissions to report from its operations for the year(s) ended 30 September 2020 and 30 September 2019.

-The Company has no employees so does not require to report further on gender diversity.
+The Company has no employees so is not required to report further on gender diversity.

 Recommendation